omerTajElsir/weather_app/README.md

-# Kalvad test: Weather app
+# Weather app

-This is a test weather app displaying weather for the current day and next 5 days for the specified city. with dark and light theme.
+This is an open source weather app displaying weather for the current day and next 5 days for the specified city. with dark and light theme.

 ## Environment and set up